VitoTAP/stac-catalog-builder/docker/README.md

 Further, this may be useful if you are on Windows or Mac, because the tool is currently only being used and tested on Linux and this would give you a Linux environment.

-Though for Windows, working in either a conda environment, or inside WSL, are another options and frankly that is less work than a Docker setup.
+Though for Windows, working in either a conda environment, or inside WSL, are alternatives and frankly those options require less work than a Docker setup.

 ---